erikvalkering/smartref/README.md

         - [ ] Full support of STL
     - [ ] User-defined types
         - [x] Explicit definition of member-types
-        - [x] Non-intrusive discovery of member-types using the REFLECT macro
+        - [x] Non-intrusive discovery of member-types using the REFLECTABLE macro
-        - [ ] Intrusive discovery of member-types using the REFLECT macro
+        - [ ] Intrusive discovery of member-types using the REFLECTABLE macro
 - [ ] Member-functions
     - [ ] Core
         - [x] Non-const member-functions